tweizy/titanic-predictor/README.md

 ## Usage (programmatic)

-The Flask app exposes an API endpoint (e.g., `/predict`), you can POST a JSON payload containing the required features (Pclass, Sex, Age, Fare, FamilySize, IsAlone) and receive a prediction in response.
+If the Flask app exposes an API endpoint (e.g., `/predict`), you can POST a JSON payload containing the required features (Pclass, Sex, Age, Fare, FamilySize, IsAlone) and receive a prediction in response.
 Example payload shape:

 ```json
 {